-Typically, individuals with tree nut allergies are not just allergic to one type of tree nut, so physicians recommend avoiding all tree nuts and possibly peanuts (even though a peanut is a legume and not a nut).
-Under U.S. law, the following common nuts are considered "tree nuts": almonds, Brazil nuts, cashews, chestnuts, filberts, hazelnuts, macadamia nuts, pecans, pine nuts, pistachios, and walnuts.
-Less common nuts that also fall under this law include beechnut, butternut, chinquapin, coconut, ginkgo, hickory, lychee nut, pili nut, and shea nut.
-Disclosure on food labels of all of these tree nuts is required by law.
+Typically, individuals with tree nut allergies are not just allergic to one type of tree nut, so State licensed healthcare professionals recommend avoiding all tree nuts and possibly peanuts (even though a peanut is a legume and not a nut).
+The following six tree nuts are the most reported tree nuts that cause allergies reactions: almond, cashew, hazelnut, pecans, pistachios, and walnuts.
+Other tree nuts that also cause allergic reactions are fall under this law include Brazil nuts, beechnut, butternut, chestnuts, chinquapin, coconut, filberts, ginkgo, hickory, lychee nut, macadamia nuts, pili nut, pine nuts, and shea nut.
+Disclosure on the food labels of all of these tree nuts is required by law.